ActivitySim/activitysim/docs/dev-guide/using-sharrow.md

 Sharrow is compatible with and able to efficiently use [digital encoding](https://activitysim.github.io/sharrow/walkthrough/encoding.html).
+These encodings are applied to data either prospectively (i.e. before ActivitySim ever sees the skim data), or dynamically within a run using the `taz_skims.zarr-digital-encoding` setting in the `network_los.yaml` settings file.

 Very often, data can be expressed adequately with far less memory than is needed to store a standard 32-bit floating point representation.
 There are